The Facts on Gender-Based Violence

 You don’t have to be a math expert to understand these numbers relating to violence against women.
 Numbers are people.
 You simply have to be willing to recognize that each statistic represents a woman, child, or family — a life — torn apart by violence and abuse.

 Is Violence Against Women Still A Serious Problem in Canada?

-- On average, every six days a woman in Canada is killed by her intimate partner.
-In 2009, 67 women were murdered by a current or former spouse or boyfriend.
+- Every other day a woman in Canada is killed by femicide.
+In 2021, 173 women and girls were murdered by femicide.

 - 54% of girls between aged 15 and 19 experience “sexual coercion” in a dating relationship.

-- Aboriginal women in Canada are five times more likely than other women of the same age to die as the result of violence.
+- Indigenous women in Canada are five times more likely than other women of the same age to die as the result of violence.